-An example Plan the work around a system (for July lambing ewes that are shorn in February) Critical operation Other work at the same time Crutching Lambs Mark/mules, vaccinate, tag and scratch (late August) · Score and mark lambs for breech wrinkle Jet Ewes Drench (only on test) • Mark non-rearing ewes and put aside Condition score some ewes Separate tail of the mob for special treatment?
-Second vaccination Weaning Lambs (late October) Crutch and wig Drench • Jet Ewes • Sort culls and sale sheep · Condition score some ewes Separate tail of the mob for special treatment?
-Shearing Young sheep Drench (only on test) (February) Treat for lice Young sheep & ewes • Condition score a sample · Separate tail of the mob for special treatment Sort any more sale sheep Ewes · Possibly rams in Pregnancy • Drench - the refugia late-summer drench Ewes scanning Annual booster of vaccine (April-May) Dry ewes out Twinning ewes out Condition score some ewes Separate tail of the mob for special treatment
+An example Plan the work around a system (for July lambing ewes that are shorn in February) Other work at the same time Critical operation Crutching Mark/mules, vaccinate, tag and scratch Lambs (late August) · Score and mark lambs for breech wrinkle Jet Ewes Drench (only on test) · Mark non-rearing ewes and put aside Condition score some ewes Separate tail of the mob for special treatment?
+Second vaccination Weaning Lambs (late October) Crutch and wig Drench Jet Ewes · Sort culls and sale sheep Condition score some ewes Separate tail of the mob for special treatment?
+Shearing Young sheep • Drench (only on test) (February) Young sheep • Treat for lice when lice are detected - no split mobs & ewes Condition score a sample Separate tail of the mob for special treatment • Sort any more sale sheep Possibly rams in Fwes Pregnancy • Drench - the refugia late-summer drench Ewes scanning Annual booster of vaccine (April-May) Dry ewes out Twinning ewes out Condition score some ewes Separate tail of the mob for special treatment Rams out